Sigma-2 receptor: Non-neuronal signaling

 Binding of a number of hormones and steroids, including testosterone, progesterone, and cholesterol, has been found to occur with sigma-2 receptors, though in some cases with lower affinity than to the sigma-1 receptor.
 Signaling caused by this binding is thought to occur via a calcium secondary messenger and calcium-dependent phosphorylation, and in association with sphingolipids following endoplasmic reticulum release of calcium.
 Known effects include decrease of expression of effectors in the mTOR pathway, and suppression of cyclin D1 and PARP-1.

 Neuronal signaling

-Signaling action in neurons by sigma-2 receptors and their associated ligands results in modulation of action potential firing by regulation of calcium and potassium channels.
+Signaling action in neurons by sigma-2 receptors and their associated ligands results in modulation of action potential firing by regulation of calcium channels and potassium channels.
 They also are involved in synaptic vesicular release and modulation of dopamine, serotonin, and glutamate, with activation and increase of the dopaminergic, serotonergic, and noradrenergic activity of neurons.

 Cell proliferation

 Sigma-2 receptors have been found to be highly expressed in proliferating cells, including tumor cells, and to play a role in the differentiation, morphology, and survival of those cells.
 By interacting with EGFR membrane proteins sigma-2 receptors play a role in the regulation of signals further downstream such as PKC and RAF.
 Both PKC and Raf kinase up regulate transcription and cell proliferation.